guettli/git-tips/README.md

 I have an alias in my .bashrc: `alias gbs="git branch --sort=-committerdate"`

+The alias is able to show remote branches, too: `gbs -a`

 ## checkout --> switch+restore

 In the past `git checkout` was used for different use-cases.